President & CEO

 For four decades, Stan Kasten has been a highly respected sports figure and developed a reputation for creating winning franchises, relying on three pillars ¨C scouting and player development, enhancing the fan experience and community outreach ¨C to establish franchises built for long-term success on and off the field.

-In 1979, at age 27, Kasten became the youngest general manager in NBA history with the Hawks, a position he held until 1990.
+In 1979, at age 27, Kasten launched his career in sports by becoming the youngest general manager in NBA history with the Hawks, a position he held until 1990.
 Kasten became the Hawks¡¯ president in 1986.
-During his lengthy tenure in the Hawks¡¯ front office, Kasten built the Hawks into a perennial contender, including four consecutive 50-win seasons from 1986-89 and a stretch of seven consecutive playoff appearances in the 1990¡¯s, and became the first - and only ¨C NBA executive to win back-to-back Executive of the Year awards in 1986-87.
+During his lengthy tenure in the Hawks¡¯ front office, Kasten built the Hawks into a perennial contender, including four consecutive 50-win seasons from 1986-89 and a stretch of seven consecutive playoff appearances in the 1990s, and became the first ¨C and only ¨C NBA executive to win back-to-back Executive of the Year awards in 1986-87.

 Kasten also became president of the Braves in 1986.
 From 1987-2003, the Braves won more games than any other team in MLB and won 14 consecutive division titles (1991-2005), five National League pennants and the 1995 World Series.